 You can also use an online wealth manager (robo-advisor) and pay them a fee to manage your portfolio.
 Lastly, you can use a one-fund solution.

 There are literally thousands of options out there for those who want to try their hands on indexing – from simple one-fund solutions to individual index funds and ETFs.

 A. Exchange-Traded Funds

 ETFs are similar to mutual/index funds except that they are traded like stocks on a stock exchange, and prices can fluctuate intra-day like stocks.

 Management fees (MER) for ETFs are very low compared to mutual funds, and you can find fees as low as 0.03%!
 Transaction fees may be charged when you buy or sell ETFs.

-Similar to buying individual index funds, you will also need to rebalance your portfolio every once or twice a year when using ETFs in order to keep your asset allocation close to your desired levels.
+Similar to buying individual index funds, you will also need to rebalance your portfolio once or twice a year when using ETFs to keep your asset allocation close to your desired levels.